NREL/DE/README.md

 ## DE (Differential Evolution)
-Numba-compatible Self-adaptive differential evolution algorithm for optimization tasks.
+Numba-compatible self-adaptive differential evolution algorithm for optimization tasks.
 This implementation is based on the method introduced by Brest, Janez, et al., in their study "Self-adapting control parameters in differential evolution: A comparative study on numerical benchmark problems," published in IEEE Transactions on Evolutionary Computation, Vol. 10, No. 6, 2006, pp. 646-657.

 ### SDM_Extraction
 **Script**: Facilitates the extraction of single diode parameters from IV data, streamlining the analysis process.